Ante-237/FLUTTER_GT1/README.md

 # Benefits:
 1. Break Down Language Barriers: With Lingua Pal, say goodbye to language barriers.
 Navigate any environment with confidence, whether it's a bustling market, a scenic hike, or a local eatery.
 Lingua Pal empowers you to communicate effectively and connect with people from diverse backgrounds.
+2. Enhance Travel Experiences: For travelers, Lingua Pal enhances every aspect of your journey.
+Learn about the local culture, order from menus with ease, and negotiate prices like a seasoned local.
+Make deeper connections and create lasting memories.